Pioneer Regional School Corporation

-Pioneer Regional School Corporation is a school corporation located in Royal Center in Indiana.
+Pioneer Regional School Corporation is a school corporation located in Royal Center in Indiana, United States.

 The district extends into White County.

 General information

-The Pioneer Regional School Corporation consists of five townships, four of which are in Cass County-Boone, Harrison, Jefferson, and Noble-and one in White County-Cass township.
-The corporation has in it 153 sqmi and includes the communities of Lucerne, Headlee, Lake Cicott, and Royal Center.
+The Pioneer Regional School Corporation consists of five townships, four of which are in Cass County (Boone, Harrison, Jefferson, and Noble), and one which is in White County-Cass township.
+The corporation covers 153 sqmi and includes the communities of Lucerne, Headlee, Lake Cicott, and Royal Center.

-The two schools encompassed in the Regional School Corporation are Pioneer Elementary School, serving grades K–6 and Pioneer Junior – Senior High School, serving grades 7–12.
-The School Mascot is a Black Panther and the School Anthem is "Mighty Panthers".
+The two schools encompassed in the Regional School Corporation are Pioneer Elementary School, serving grades K–6, and Pioneer Junior – Senior High School, serving grades 7–12.
+The school mascot is a black panther, and the school anthem is "Mighty Panthers".

 School history

 The organization of the Pioneer Regional School Corporation was brought about by the Reorganization Act of Indiana of 1959.
-This act required that all schools within the state of Indiana be organized into single unit school corporations of at least one thousand students in attendance.
+This act required that all schools within the state of Indiana be organized into single-unit school corporations of at least one thousand students in attendance.

-The only existing and occupied building eliminated during the reorganization process was the school at Lucerne, which was closed in 1966 when the Jr.-Sr. High School building was completed and occupied.
-The corporation also has one elementary building, which, along with the Jr.-Sr. High School, is located in Royal Center.
+The only existing and occupied building eliminated during the reorganization process was the school at Lucerne, which was closed in 1966 when the junior-senior high school building was completed and occupied.
+The corporation also has one elementary building, which, along with the junior-senior high school, is located in Royal Center.

-Pioneer School Corporation was originally known as Royal Center High School and the school mascot was a Bulldog.
+Pioneer School Corporation was originally known as Royal Center High School, and its mascot was a bulldog.

-The organizational meeting for the Board of Trustees was called by Chalmer Condon, then Superintendent of Cass County Schools, on January 2, 1963.
-The members of the first Board of Trustees of the Pioneer Regional School Corporation were Paul Harrison, President; H.W.
-Roller, Vice-President; Roger Ide, Secretary; Harold Wilson, Treasurer; and Donald Heiny, Assistant Secretary.
+The organizational meeting for the board of trustees was called by Chalmer Condon, then superintendent of Cass County Schools, on January 2, 1963.
+The members of the first board of trustees of the Pioneer Regional School Corporation were Paul Harrison, president; H.W.
+Roller, vice president; Roger Ide, secretary; Harold Wilson, treasurer; and Donald Heiny, assistant secretary.
 The corporation's first superintendent was Ralph L. Kelly, who served until January 20, 1968.